 (TSX : ALC)

-"Algoma was proud to be selected as one of Canada's Best Managed Companies for 2012" said Greg Wight, Algoma President and CEO, "and it is our goal to continue to earn the recognition of re-qualification for this prestigious award.
-The trend of significant accomplishments and ongoing evolution of our One Vision, One Purpose, One Team strategic focus will continue and I thank all 2,000 Algoma employees, without whom our success and this recognition would not be possible. "
+"Algoma was proud to be selected as one of Canada's Best Managed Companies for 2014" said Greg Wight, Algoma President and CEO, "and it is our goal to continue to earn the recognition of re-qualification for this prestigious award.
+I would like to once again thank all of Algoma's 2,000 employees, as without their hard work and focus on Operations Excellence, this recognition would not be possible"

 About Algoma Central Corporation

-Algoma Central Corporation owns and operates the largest Canadian flag fleet of dry and liquid bulk carriers operating on the Great Lakes - St. Lawrence Waterway, including 18 self-unloading dry-bulk carriers, six gearless dry bulk carriers and seven product tankers.
-Algoma also has interests in ocean dry-bulk and product tanker vessels operating in international markets.
-Algoma owns a diversified ship repair and steel fabricating facility active in the Great Lakes and St. Lawrence regions of Canada.
+Algoma Central Corporation operates the largest Canadian flag fleet of dry and liquid bulk carriers operating on the Great Lakes - St. Lawrence Waterway, including 17 self-unloading dry-bulk carriers, seven gearless dry bulk carriers and seven product tankers.
+Algoma also has interests in ocean dry-bulk vessels operating in international markets.
+Algoma provides ship management services for other ship owners and owns a diversified ship repair and steel fabricating facility active in the Great Lakes and St. Lawrence regions of Canada.
 In addition, Algoma owns and manages commercial real estate properties in Sault Ste.
 Marie, St. Catharines and Waterloo, Ontario.

 Image with caption: "Algoma's newest Equinox Class ship, the Algoma Harvester, joined the Company's fleet in 2014.
 (CNW Group/Algoma Central Corporation)".
 Image available at: http://photos.newswire.ca/images/download/20150310_C7044_PHOTO_EN_13003.jpg